 Effectivenss of the committee Yes/Partly /No Comments Has the committee obtained feedback on its performance from those interacting with the committee or relying on its work?
 Partly External Audit comment on Audit Committee as part of Governance within the Annual Audit Report.
-As an improvement the Audit Committee will obtain feedback on its performance from a range of Directors and others who interact with the Committee on a regular basis.
+Audit Committee Annual Report presented to Council in August 2019 as an opportunity.
+Improvement required: The Audit Committee will obtain feedback on its performance from CMT.
 Are meetings effective with a good level of discussion and engagement from all members?
 Yes As reflected in the Minutes of the Committee.
 Does the committee engage with a wide range of leaders and managers, including discussion of audit findings, risks and action plans with the responsible officers?
 Yes The Chief Executive, Directors, and Section 95 Officer attend all Audit Committee meetings and respond to members' questions as appropriate for the business being considered by the Committee to ensure action findings and action plans are acted upon.
 The Risk Manager presents a quarterly update on the Corporate Risk Register to the Committee setting out the corporate risks, evaluation and mitigations.
 Does the committee make recommendations for the improvement of governance, risk and control and are these acted on?
 Yes Recommendations are made by the Committee to Council in accordance with the business considered by the Committee.
-The previous year's improvement action to establish an Action Tracker for Audit Committee was progressed during the year to monitor completion of their recommended actions.
+An Action Tracker for Audit Committee is in place to monitor completion of their recommended actions.
 Has the committee evaluated whether and how it is adding value to the organisation?
 Yes The Audit Committee carries out an annual self assessment of performance against the CIPFA good practice checklist and the effectiveness toolkit from the CIPFA guidance 2018 'audit committees', the latter enabling evaluation of how effectively it fulfils its Audit functions.
-The 2018/19 self-assessment was carried out on 28 May 2019 during an Informal Session.
+The 2019/20 self-assessment was carried out on 10 March 2020 during an Informal Session.
 Does the committee have an action plan to improve any areas of weakness?
-Yes As part of its annual self-assessment 2018/19 the Committee has recognised where it could improve in respect of its scrutiny and challenge role to fulfil its remit and to further add value.
-Improvements are set out within the Audit Committee Annual Report 2018/19.
+Yes As part of its annual self-assessment 2019/20 the Committee has recognised where it could improve in respect of its scrutiny and challenge role to fulfil its remit and to further add value.
+Improvements are set out within the Audit Committee Annual Report 2019/20.
 Does the committee publish an annual report to account for its performance and explain its work?
 Yes The Audit Committee Annual Report is presented to the Council each year.
 It sets out the activities to enable stakeholders to understand how the Committee has discharged its duties.
 MLC continues to be a lead authority in adopting this best practice.